Cedar Falls High School: Facilities

+Facilities include a 4,500-seat football stadium and a 30,000-square-foot gymnasium.
+An aquatic center is under construction.
+Future plans include a 40,000-square-foot performance center featuring courts, a track, and indoor turf.

 Extracurricular activities

 Music

-The choral music department offers three choirs for students during the school day: a select concert choir, a Women's choir, known as Treble Clef Choir, and Men's choir, known as Bass Clef Choir.
-A Vocal Jazz group is offered to students by audition.
+The choral music department offers three choirs for students during the school day: the auditioned Concert Choir, a soprano and alto choir known as Treble Clef Choir, and a tenor and bass choir known as Bass Clef Choir.
+A vocal jazz group is offered to students by audition.
 The choirs perform three concerts during the school year as well as participate in various festivals and contests throughout the year.
 Students are also encouraged to participate in all-state, solo/ensemble, and a variety of community functions throughout the year.

 The instrumental music department includes marching band, two concert bands, two jazz bands, and pep band.
 Band students regularly earn top honors in all large ensemble categories at festivals, and also participate in all of the state-sanctioned festivals.

 The orchestral music department offers string orchestra throughout the year, and full orchestra (winds and percussion) is offered from mid-October through May.
 In addition, a chamber orchestra is formed for different concerts as needed.
 All of the orchestra groups have earned top marks at the IHSMA music festivals, and maintain a strong level of participation in all-state and solo/ensemble festival opportunities.

 Athletics

 The athletic teams are known as the Tigers.
-CFHS is a member of the Mississippi Valley Conference and competes at the Class 4A (largest) level in the state of Iowa.
+CFHS is a member of the Mississippi Valley Conference and competes at the Class 5A/4A (largest) level in the state of Iowa.
 Major rivals include the Waterloo West Wahawks and the Waterloo East Trojans.
-A budding rivalry on the gridiron is also enjoyed by fans of Cedar Falls and Iowa City High School.
-The Tigers are one of two teams in the state of Iowa that plays home football games indoors.
 Contrary to other Tiger athletic squads, the football team has no black on the uniforms.

 On Thursday, February 17, 2011, Cassy Harkelman became the first female wrestler to win an Iowa state tournament match in the history of Iowa high school wrestling.
 She earned a 20-13 pre-tournament record at 112 pounds before receiving an opening-round default at the state tournament.
-Cassy was joined by another female wrestler in 2011 as the only female wrestlers to qualify for the state tournament since its inception by the Iowa High School Athletic Association in 1926.
+Harkelman was joined by another female wrestler in 2011 as the only female wrestlers to qualify for the state tournament since its inception by the Iowa High School Athletic Association in 1926.